COURSE DESCRIPTION

 Readings:

-• Plus specific papers and catalogues for the selected groups of fossils.
+Selected papers and catalogues for the individual groups of fossils

 Objectives and competences:

-The purpose of the course is to deepen the knowledge on selected groups of fossils.
+The purpose of the course is to deepen the knowledge of palaeontology, with an emphasis on selected groups of fossils.
 Each group will be treated from different aspects covering biology of living taxa as well as spatial and temporal distribution in the fossil record.
 A close relationship between (palaeo)biology of these organisms and their physical environment will be emphasized.
 This course will be largely based on a supervised research project carried out by each student.
-The selection of the considered fossil group(s) will be adapted individually according to student’s research interests.
+The selection of the considered fossil group(s) will be adapted according to student’s research interests.

 Intended learning outcomes: